Mikeolab/mike-qa-automation-portfolio/README.md

 ## 🎯 About Me

-I'm a Senior QA Automation Engineer with years of experience building production-ready testing solutions.
-I specialize in solving complex technical challenges and delivering commercial-grade applications that actually work.
+I'm a Senior QA Automation Engineer with 5+ years of experience building production-ready testing solutions.
+Starting as a Software Technician and Computer Instructor, I've evolved into a full-stack testing specialist who delivers commercial-grade applications that actually work.
+I specialize in solving complex technical challenges across multiple industries.

 **What I Do:**
 - 🛠️ **Build Real Solutions**: Custom automation frameworks that solve actual business problems